RonnieNigash/Root-Work/README.md

 # pp6calculator
-Playing around and setting up for LHC ATLAS Alignment
+Playing around in C++, refreshing myself with the language.
+Setting up for LHC ATLAS Alignment Software Development.